 Few businesses are immune to business disputes.
 If your small business was well-advised, you have an agreement that will provide guideposts on how to resolve your business dispute.
 If you are unable to settle your dispute, you may have a dispute resolution mechanism such as mediation or arbitration in the agreement.
 An alternative dispute resolution mechanism such as arbitration or mediation generally can provide a relatively quick resolution of your business dispute.
 If not, then you may have to consider litigation.
 We handle business disputes, including pre-litigation matters, mediation, arbitration and litigation.

 Every company should have procedures and policies to minimize its exposure to allegations of corruption or bribery.
-An integrity compliance program (ICP) is essential for businesses doing work internationally for the United States Agency for International Development or work financed through one of the development banks.
-We can assist in reviewing or preparing an ICP to assure that it complies with the anti-bribery and anti-corruption rules and regulations.
+An integrity compliance program (ICP) is essential for businesses doing work internationally for the United States government or work financed through one of the development banks.
+We can assist in reviewing or preparing an ICP to assure that is consistent with the anti-bribery and anti-corruption guidelines from the World Bank.
 If your company is facing debarment or suspension because of allegations of corruption or bribery, we can assist in your defense before the U.S. government or the World Bank.

 We work with organizations to obtain their tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
 There have been recent changes to obtaining 501(c)(3) status and we have worked with organizations in submitting successful applications on the simplified track by filing a 1023-EZ and the more rigorous 1023 application for larger organizations.
 Nonprofits also face similar legal challenges to assure that they comply with business requirements and additional requirements to assure that they do not jeopardize their tax exempt status.
 As a law firm for nonprofits, we work with nonprofit organizations to guide them through these issues.